Nevada-Way/ngbase-pwa-fb/README.md

 ### chp-02-environment

-This chapter focuses on implementing environmentmanagment This includes :
+This chapter focuses on implementing environment managment This includes :

 - ✔ Editing angular.json to support 3 environments dev, test and production.
 - ✔ Making the default environment.ts file support production values.
 - ✔ Setting values for fileReplacements for each different build target.

+### chp-03-ngxbuild-secret

+This chapter focuses on managing secret values using ngx-build This includes :

+- ✔ Installing @ngx-build.
+- ✔ Installing @ngx-build.